bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

          handlers.
 This is fine if you want to do something the kernel programmers thought you'd want, such as write a device driver.
          But what if you want to do something unusual, to change the behaviour of the system in some way?
-Then, you're mostly on your own.
+Then, you're on your own.

          If you're not being sensible and using a virtual machine then this is where kernel programming can become hazardous.
 While